Enumerated type: Swift

 When working with enumerations that store integer or string raw values, one doesn't need to explicitly assign a raw value for each case because Swift will automatically assign the values.

 For instance, when integers are used for raw values, the implicit value for each case is one more than the previous case.
 If the first case doesn't have a value set, its value is 0.

-The enumeration below is a refinement of the earlier Planet enumeration, with integer raw values to represent each planet's order from the sun:
+For the CardSuit example, suits can be numbered starting from 1 by writing: